-This work consists of installing or removing traffic sign(s) on a single post or other type of pole at the locations indicated on the Plans or as directed by the Engineer.
+This work consists of installing or removing traffic sign(s) on a single post at the locations indicated on the Plans or as directed by the Engineer.
 This specification also includes installation of posts in boring holes constructed under other items.